-Each year thousands of businesses are asked to complete ONS business surveys.
+Each year thousands of businesses are asked to complete business surveys for the Office for National Statistics.
 Similar to jury service, being selected to take part in a survey is relatively random and complying with the request is a legal requirement.
 So what is the ONS and what is the purpose of their business surveys?

 What is the ONS?

-The ONS stands for the Office for National Statistics.
-It is the executive office of the UK Statistics Authority and the country’s largest producer of official statistics.
+The Office for National Statistics is the executive office of the UK Statistics Authority and the country’s largest producer of official statistics.
 The main responsibilities of the ONS are collecting, analysing and disseminating statistics about the UK’s economy, society and population.

 What are the ONS business surveys?

-The ONS routinely conducts dozens of different surveys to gather data on a wide range of aspects pertaining to business.
+The Office for National Statistics routinely conducts dozens of different surveys to gather data on a wide range of aspects pertaining to business.
 These range from an Annual Survey of Hours and Earnings (ASHE) through to a Quarterly Operating Profits Survey.
-A list of all current business surveys can be found here.
+You can find a list of all current business surveys find a list of all current business surveys here.

 The surveys consist of questionnaires which need to be completed by businesses and sent back to the ONS for processing.
 Although some of these surveys can be submitted online, many still need to be filled out on paper and posted back to the ONS.